rahul-gharat/dronahq-docs/docs/ui-builder/multiscreen-apps.md

 #### Copy Screen

-Well this is quite similar to duplicating a screen, provided that only the UI elemets will get copied, and to paste it, we have to click on `+ADD` and select `Paste Screen` from the advance options.
+Well this is quite similar to duplicating a screen, provided that only the UI elements will get copied, and to paste it, we have to click on `+ADD` and select `Paste Screen` from the advance options.

 #### Delete Screen